WOWEN-DEV/wowen.tech/README.md

 ## Our Strengths

-- **Expertise in Femtech and Full-Stack Development:** We're pioneers in the femtech field and full-stack development.
+- **Expertise in Femtech and Full-Stack Development:** We're pioneers in the FemTech field and full-stack development.

 - **Creative and Versatile Team:** Our team thrives on creativity and versatility.